zenorocha/liferay-learn/site/README.md

 ## Building the Site

+> **OS-specific pitfalls:**
+> - _Windows:_ If you see an error like
+>    `[./build_site.sh: line 220: /c/Users/liferay/AppData/Local/Microsoft/WindowsApps/python3: Permission denied` you probably have conflicting Python versions installed.
+To correct it, use the second part of this [StackOverflow post](https://stackoverflow.com/a/57168165/4325798) to fix it: "type `manage app execution aliases` into the Windows search prompt and disable [all] the store versions of Python altogether."
+> - _MacOS:_ This script requires `gnu-find` and `gnu-sed`.
+Make sure you have these installed (e.g., `brew install gnu-find/sed`)

 Sphinx projects are typically built with a `Makefile`.
 This project is built with a shell script instead.
 Once executed it generates a `build/output` directory inside `site`.
 The final static html pages are there.

 The Build script can take 0, 1, or 2 arguments.
 Usage and behavior is as follows: